- Knowledge Exchange

-Kenya’s Ministry of Mining is building capacity, regulations and frameworks to manage its emerging mineral sector more effectively and sustainably.
-At this early stage, the Ministry has the opportunity to plan governance and management of the country’s mineral endowment in ways that will contribute to broad-based economic development and poverty reduction.
+Kenya’s Ministry of Mining is focused on building capacity, regulations, and frameworks to manage its emerging mineral sector more effectively and sustainably.
 Establishing mineral audit capacity is an important component in the assessment of regulatory and contractual compliance by mining companies, especially in terms of public revenue payments and enabling reliable public information on sector activities.

-CIRDI assembled a technical team to conduct a desktop study and field mission to compile a needs assessment on mineral auditing in Kenya.
-Meetings held with officials from the Ministry of Mining, relevant government departments and agencies, and other stakeholders provided an understanding of the following topics:
+As part of the project, CIRDI conducted a desktop study and field mission to compile a needs assessment on mineral auditing in Kenya.
+This included meetings with officials from the Ministry of Mining, relevant government departments and agencies, and other stakeholders, who provided an understanding of the following topics:

 Following the needs assessment phase, the technical team worked with the Kenya Ministry of Mining to generate an action plan for developing robust mineral audit capacity that would provide oversight of key transactions and enhance the transparency of the sector overall through timely and reliable information.

 The project was aligned with the Kenyan government’s objective of generating revenues through the extractive sector to help provide inclusive social programs and services for its citizens.
-In particular, the project aimed to:
+In particular, the project activities focused on: